 To analyze such a possibility, we need to be more specific about the interest hierarchy and the information hierarchy.
-The simplest hierarchy consists of the principal, the supervisor, and workers.
+The simplest hierarchy consists of the principal, the supervisor, and the workers.
 In terms of interest, the principal is at the top of the hierarchy since he is the ultimate risk bearer and residual claimant of profit.
-The supervisor is supposed to ensure that workers serve the principal's interest.
-In terms of information control, workers are at the top of the hierarchy since they have the most intimate knowledge of the production function.
-The principal, being the farthest from the production line, has the least knowledge of the production function.
+The supervisor is supposed to ensure that the workers serve the principal's interest.
+In terms of information control, the workers are at the top of the hierarchy since they have the most intimate knowledge of the production function.
+The principal, being the most distant from the production line, has the least knowledge of the production function.
 The job of the supervisor is therefore to bridge this information gap.

-The goal of top-down vertical favor exchanges initiated by the principal can be twofold.
-First, the principal can exchange favors with the supervisor at the expense of workers even though total organization output may fall.
-Second, the principal can exchange favors with the supervisor and workers to increase profit by inducing the supervisor and workers to increase organization output.
+The goal of top-down vertical favor exchanges initiated by the principal can be two-fold.
+First, the principal can exchange favors with the supervisor at the expense of the workers even though total organization output may fall.
+Second, the principal can exchange favors with the supervisor and the workers to increase profit by inducing the supervisor and the workers to increase organization output.

-The first goal is unlikely to be completely successful in the long run because workers who are hurt would bribe the supervisor not to reveal the true production function.
-Unless the offer to the supervisor by the principal exceeds the threatened decrease in compensation (official and unofficial) to workers, workers would suffer a lesser decrease in compensation (assuming zero organizing costs among themselves) by beating the principal's offer to the supervisor.
-This counteroffer effectively limits the extent to which workers' compensation can be reduced to increase the principal's profit.
-More importantly, if workers' compensation is threatened, they may hide more information about the production function from the supervisor or refuse to improve the production function at all.
+The first goal is unlikely to be completely successful in the long run because the workers who will be hurt would bribe the supervisor not to reveal the true production function.
+Unless the offer to the supervisor by the principal exceeds the threatened decrease in compensation (official and unofficial) to the workers, the workers would suffer a lesser decrease in compensation (assuming zero organzing costs among themselves) by beating the principal's offer to the supervisor.
+This counter-offer effectively limits the extent to which workers' compensation can be reduced to increase the principal's profit.
+More importantly, if the workers' compensation is threatened, they may hide more information about the production function from the supervisor or refuse to improve the production function at all.
 This will either reduce the existing organization output or prevent the output from expanding.
-In other words, given the existing information hierarchy, there is a limit to how much the income share of the principal can be increased by reducing favor exchanges among workers and between the supervisor and workers (Tirole, 1986).
+In other words, given the existing information hierarchy, there is a limit to how much the income share of the principal can be increased by reducing favor exchanges among the workers and between the supervisor and the workers (Tirole, 1986).